vedic-lang/vedic-lang.github.io/list.md

 >_transliteration: sUchi, meaning: List_

-सूचि is a bulit in data type of vedic, which can store a ordered set of values of different types. सूचि can be multidimensional.
+सूचि is a built-in data type of vedic, which can store a ordered set of values of different types. सूचि can be multidimensional.

 ### Creating an सूचि